 On a different floor of the building, we have our isolation wing.
 If your pet needs to be hospitalised here, it is because he/she has a contagious disease that could be harmful to our other in-patients.
 Not only do we need to house them separately, having them in a specially designed and segregated isolation ward means reduced cross-contamination as equipment, bedding, bowls etc. are confined to the isolation ward only.
 Rest assured pets in isolation ward get constant monitoring and lots of attention from our isolation staff!Back to top

 The most important features of an operating theatre are that it is spacious, well lit and easy to clean properly.
-Our theatre was built with this in mind, and is conveniently located adjacent to the Xray room so that we can take Xrays before, during or immediately after a procedure without hassle.Back to top
+Our theatre was built with this in mind.Back to top

 Veterinary anaesthesia has come a long way over the past decade, and pet owners now demand a level of safety comparable with human anaesthesia.
 In the past, the absence of modern anaesthetic gas machines meant that animals underwent general anaesthesia using intravenously administered drugs, which carry a much greater risk of overdose.